Beyoncé: Videography and stage

-Beyoncé featured over 148 different styles of clothing during the Renaissance World Tour (examples pictured).
+Beyoncé featured 148 different styles of clothing on her Renaissance World Tour (examples pictured).

 Beyoncé's music videos are known for their visual storytelling, frequent choreography, and thematic cohesion.
-Albums such as Beyoncé (2013) and Lemonade (2016) were released as "visual albums", with each track paired with a music video to form a continuous narrative.
+Each track on the albums Beyoncé (2013) and Lemonade (2016) pairs with a music video to create a continuous narrative, a format known as the "visual album" that she pioneered.

 Beyoncé has worked with numerous directors for her music videos, such as Melina Matsoukas, Jonas Åkerlund, and Jake Nava.
+Beyoncé has directed several of her own films, including the musical film Lemonade and the documentary concert film Renaissance: A Film by Beyoncé.
+Scholar Salamishah Tillet has observed that Beyoncé's creative control across production roles, visual and thematic style, and personal, cultural, and artistic influences establish her as an auteur.
+A Vulture review of Lemonade described Beyoncé as a "brilliant filmmaker" whose allegorical style, characterized by its symbolic visuals and poetic narrative, transcends conventional music videos.

 Beyoncé is known for her meticulously produced and physically demanding performances that incorporate elaborate costumes, striking visuals, and stage design.
 Her shows are characterized by large-scale production elements such as LED staging, supporting ensembles, theatrical props, and numerous costume changes.
 When performing, Beyoncé uses different fashion styles that coordinate with the music she is singing.
-According to Barbara Ellen, writing for The Guardian, Beyoncé is the most in-charge female artist onstage, while Alice Jones of The Independent wrote she "takes her role as entertainer so seriously she's almost too good".
+According to The Guardian, Beyoncé is the most in-charge female artist onstage, while The Independent wrote she "takes her role as entertainer so seriously she's almost too good".
+Critics have credited her with reinventing the festival set and commended her delivery of performances under adverse conditions.

-Beyoncé has been praised for her stage presence and voice during live performances, and she is often deemed one of the greatest performers of all time.
+Having garnered critical acclaim for her voice and stage presence during concerts, Beyoncé is often regarded as one of the greatest performers of all time.
 She created the alter ego Sasha Fierce to separate her stage persona from her personal attributes.
-She characterized her persona as "too aggressive, too strong, too sassy [and] too sexy", adding that she is not like her in real life at all.
+Beyoncé characterized the persona as "too aggressive, too strong, too sassy [and] too sexy", adding that she is not like her in real life at all.
 Sasha Fierce was created during the production of "Crazy in Love" and was introduced with the release of her third solo studio album, I Am...
 Sasha Fierce, in 2008.
 By February 2010, Beyoncé stated she no longer needed the alter ego, having grown more comfortable with herself.
-In May 2012, she announced Sasha Fierce would return for her Revel Presents: Beyoncé Live performances later that month.
+In May 2012, she announced Sasha Fierce's return for her Revel Presents: Beyoncé Live performances later that month.